 - Resolution: the resolution of the camera should be good enough to meet all your needs as a beginner.

-How To Choose A Good Camera For Video Recording
+How To Choose A Video Camera For Recording

-Due to the growth registered by the industry, it’s now easy to find a good video camera that will suit all your needs.
+Due to the growth registered by the industry, it’s now easy to find a good camera for video that will suit all your needs.

-If you are a newbie or a pro filmmaker there is no need to worry, the cameras come in different prices from low-budget right to the top-end.
+If you are a newbie or a pro filmmaker or a Youtuber there is no need to worry, the cameras come in different prices from low-budget right to the top-end.

 All you need is to know what will work best for your and set the amount you are willing to spend.